divyashan/ecg_risk_stratification/tensorflow.md

 ## Version `GLIBCXX_3.4.18' not found when compiling tensorflow

-Installed tensorflow using pip, tried the following:
+Installed tensorflow using pip inside of a conda environment, tried the following:

 What worked:

-Using conda install tensorflow instead of pip install tensorflow
+* Using conda install tensorflow instead of pip install tensorflow

 What didn't:

-Uninstalling and reinstalling pip
+* Uninstalling and reinstalling pip
-Uninstalling and reinstalling tensorflow
+* Uninstalling and reinstalling tensorflow
-Rolling back from Python v.
+* Rolling back from Python v.
 2.13 to 2.7.9
-Building tensorflow from a wheel
+* Building tensorflow from a wheel